Just like loans and lines of credit, crowdsourcing is one source of financing that business owners use to start or grow their business.

 Crowdfunding can also have appeal for investors as well, though it’s important to understand how SEC regulations work.
 If you’re interested in funding up-and-coming companies without having to observe net worth and income requirements, IPO investing could make more sense.

 The SoFi Invest® brokerage platform offers access to IPO investing to eligible members who have at least $3,000 to invest.
-Portfolios on SoFi can also include individual stocks and bonds, ETFs, and cryptocurrency.
+Portfolios on SoFi can also include individual stocks, ETFs, and cryptocurrency.

 Photo credit: iStock/oatawa

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.